 Looking into insurance options

 A second financial product to consider is insurance.
 First of all, be aware that your home contents insurance may not cover a home office, meaning that important and sometimes expensive equipment that you use for work is potentially uninsured.

 Double check your policy!
 Next, look into dedicated sole trader, self employed or small business policies.

 Many companies offer packages that are designed to cover a range of different risks.
 Important among these are public liability insurance – which protects against claims against your business for injury or property damage – and professional indemnity insurance, which covers you for claims stating that you’ve given bad advice.

 Financial advice can help you to determine which of these are relevant to your specific work.
 While this will mean paying out money upfront, it can also stop you losing big sums later.

 If you have a full-time regular job, then you should be paying into a pension: it’s a legal requirement for your employer to set this up on your behalf (and match your contribution).

 However, if your ‘side-gig’ is starting to get serious, and you’re dropping your hours to do more freelance work or considering going full time, then you need to make sure you’re setting up for the future.
-The Money Advice Service provide this handy guide on how to get started.

 Now you’ve got the basic knowledge needed to be a financial success, we hope that you embrace your side project and consider how you can use it to bring in some extra bucks: good luck!